ecoacoustics/website/content/_index.md

 and learning.
 We pay our respects to all Aboriginal and Torres Strait Islander peoples and we welcome opportunities to learn from them and share our learnings.

-_This project is supported by the [Australian Research Data Commons (ARDC)](https://ardc.edu.au/project/open-ecoacoustics/).
-The ARDC is funded by NCRIS._
+_Open Ecoacoustics received investment ([https://doi.org/10.3565/ts8c-ee10](https://doi.org/10.3565/ts8c-ee10)) from the Australian Research Data Commons (ARDC).
+The ARDC is enabled by the National Collaborative Research Infrastructure Strategy (NCRIS)._

 </div>